iamkahvi/gatsby-blog/content/book-list/book-list.md

 ## <u> this year </u>

+- <b>21 Lessons for the 21st Century</b> - <em>18/12/2019</em><br>
+I've been slowly reading this one for a while.
+It's a book whose concepts really encourage critical thought.
+In virtually every chapter.
+Even so, I really enjoy the way Yuval Noah Harari approaches and considers problems.
+And despite the large concepts, it's gratifying to come to some sort of greater understanding at the end of each chapter.
+A great book to talk about with friends.
+Especially if they're studying political science.
+So many interesting ideas on how to attack policy changes, human behaviour, big stuff.
+I hope you'll browse the [highlights](/highlights/21-lessons).
+<br><br>

 - <b>Fleishman Is in Trouble</b> - <em>25/11/2019</em><br>
 A story about a couple.
 Their divorce, their children, the origins of their conflict.
 Told from the perspective of the husband’s close friends.
 The narrative explores both sides of the conflict.
 The husband, Toby, is more responsible for the kids while the wife, Rachel, is determined to work more.
 Made me think about the idea that there’s not always a culprit for bad shit that happens.
 Sometimes you can’t blame anyone.
 Despite that bleak realization, it's still a funny book and I enjoyed it.